-WHEN Africa’s winter runs from about June to October (ie northern hemisphere summer).
+Africa’s winter runs from about June to October (ie northern hemisphere summer).
 Almost everywhere, except Cape Town, experiences a dry winter with virtually no rain.

-WEATHER Expect cool to cold mornings and evenings with warm afternoons.
+Expect cool to cold mornings and evenings with warm afternoons.
 It will be dry with sunny skies.
 Don’t be fooled: Africa can get very cold with frost in places.

-WHAT TO PACK Morning and afternoon game drives will be very cool so dress in layers.
+Morning and afternoon game drives will be very cool so dress in layers.
 If you are prone to feeling the cold, bring gloves, a scarf, a beanie, long trousers, a fleece jacket and closed shoes – all in browns, greens and greys.
 Game-drive vehicles may have hot-water bottles and blankets to keep you cosy.
 In South Africa, vehicles are generally totally open (without roofs) so you may experience a cool breeze while driving.

 Even though it is winter, bring sunglasses, a hat and eco-friendly sunscreen.

-WHAT THE ANIMALS ARE DOING The biggest advantage to travelling at this time of year is that the game is much easier to find.
+The biggest advantage to travelling at this time of year is that the game is much easier to find.
 The vegetation thins out radically because of the lack of rain and animals don’t move far away from the remaining water sources so you can often spot them far more easily.